 Are your financial documents piled up in the corner of your office or under your desk?
 A few years ago, I was just filing papers in my cabinet, but not purging along the way.
 It got to the point where I couldn’t close the drawers of my filing cabinet, so I took some time to weed them out.

-As I was removing the files, I wondered, What Financial Records Should I Keep and How Long Should I Keep Them For?
+As I was removing the files, I wondered, What Financial Records Should I Keep and What Can I Toss?
 So much is done electronically now, but there are documents where a paper copy is needed.
 So, I googled my question and here is what I found.

 Bank Statements – One nice thing (among many) about the electronic age is that banks keep statements online up to a couple of years.
 Our personal bank has statements online all the way back to 2006.
 However, you should print any canceled checks or year-end statements that you would need for tax purposes, ie – charitable contributions, home improvements, business expenses, mortgage payments, etc. If you are not going to print the statements, you really need to check them each month for errors and fees.